-When a commercial property goes into foreclosure, the lender will want to ensure that:
+When a borrower mortgages a commercial property but doesn't make the payments, the lender will likely initiate foreclosure proceedings.
+Once a commercial property goes into foreclosure, the lender will want to ensure that:

 Furthermore, the duties of the receiver include: